Stanley Jean-Baptiste: Kansas City Chiefs

 On May 9, 2017, Jean-Baptiste was signed by the Kansas City Chiefs.
-He was waived on June 15, 2017.
+He was waived by the Chiefs on June 15.

 Jacksonville Jaguars

 On July 25, 2017, Jean-Baptiste signed with the Jacksonville Jaguars.
-He was waived on September 2, 2017 and was re-signed to the practice squad.
-He was released on September 12, 2017.
+He was waived on September 2, and was re-signed to the team's practice squad.
+Jean-Baptiste was released by the Jaguars on September 12.

 Baltimore Ravens

 On October 3, 2017, Jean-Baptiste was signed to the Baltimore Ravens' practice squad.
-He was promoted to the active roster on December 5, 2017.
+He was promoted to the active roster on December 5.

 On August 31, 2018, Jean-Baptiste was placed on injured reserve after suffering a broken arm in the final preseason game.

 On March 26, 2019, Jean-Baptiste re-signed with the Ravens.
-He was released on August 31, 2019.
+He was released by Baltimore prior to the start of the season on August 31.

 Toronto Argonauts

 On January 21, 2020, Jean-Baptiste signed a three-year contract with Toronto Argonauts of the Canadian Football League (CFL).
-After the CFL canceled the 2020 season due to the COVID-19 pandemic, Jean-Baptiste chose to opt-out of his contract with the Argonauts on September 3, 2020.
+After the CFL canceled the 2020 season due to the COVID-19 pandemic, Jean-Baptiste chose to opt-out of his contract with the Argonauts on September 3.